Do Axolotls Like to Play? In Their Own Unique Way.

-It is a funny enough that axolotls appear quite sociable around human beings and yet do not particularly enjoy the presence of fellow axolotls or fish.
-In fact, two adult axolotls may try to fight and even eat each other and one can try to eat the fish around it, if any.
+It is interesting that axolotls appear quite sociable around human beings but do not particularly enjoy the presence of fellow axolotls or fish.
+In fact, two adult axolotls may try to fight and even eat each other and one might try to eat the fish around it.

 Yes, axolotls do like to play.
 They also enjoy the presence of human beings and their attention.
 However, their idea of play is more different than what people understand by playing and your axolotl’s playing behavior may seem rather boring to you.